eth-fabric/website/docs/education/based-rollups/based-rollups-101.md

 ## What Is a Based Rollup?

-A based rollup is a rollup that relies on Ethereum’s validator set for sequencing its blocks.
+A based rollup is a rollup that relies on Ethereum’s validator set for sequencing and inclusion in the Ethereum L1 block (i.e., Ethereum blockspace and where a block proposal for the based rollup is represented as a L1 transaction and the canonical sequence of the based rollup is derived from these L1 transactions).

 ## How Does a Based Rollup Function?